Vector bundles on quantum conjugacy classes

 The base module $M_\la$ supports quantization of the coordinate ring $\C[O]$ of the conjugacy class $O\ni t$ as a subalgebra in $\End(M_\la)$.
 At least for all non-exceptional $G$, different $t$ give rise to isomorphic quantizations of $\C[O]$ but different faithful representations, cf. e.g. \cite{AM}.
 We expect that be true for all types of $G$.

-We prove that if $t$ is of finite order, then $\O_q(t)$ is semi-simple for each $q$ not a root of unity except maybe for a finite set of values.
+If $t$ is of finite order, then $\O_q(t)$ is semi-simple for each $q$ not a root of unity except maybe for a finite set of values.
 In all cases that we worked out explicitly \cite{M5,JM}, the set of exceptional $q$ is empty.
-For general $t$, the category $\O_q(t)$ is only "quasi-semi-simple": although each module is completely reducible away from a finite set of $q$, such a set is not empty and depends on the module.
+For general $t$, the category $\O_q(t)$ is semi-simple for almost all $q$ away from the roots of the spectrum of the adjoint operator $\Ad_t\in \End(\g)$.

 The category $\O_q(t)$ proves to be equivalent to the category of equivariant finitely generated projective modules over the quantized polynomial ring $\C[O]$, as a module category over the finite-dimensional quasi-classical representations of $U_q(\g)$.
 As an Abelian category, $\O_q(t)$ is equivalent to that of classical $\k$-modules which are submodules in finite-dimensional $\g$-modules.